lawrence-innovative-tech/java/JAVA/Java 8/Functional Interface.md

 5.

 #### **Predicate Functional Interface
 - Predicate is used to test the condition, it's return 'true' or 'false'.
+- It used for filter steams pipeline to optimized approaches. boolean test() used.
-- We can combine predicate functional interface between below methods
+- We can combine predicate functional interface between below methods,
 	1. default methods for Logical operator functionality.
 		1. and()
 		2. or()